Getting Started - Locust

 1. Language: We will use Python.

-3. Source: Upload Files + Create/Edit.
+2. Source: Upload.
 See the detailed documentation for all the options to get our code onto Testable.

 Locust Settings